Marie Louise d'Orléans: Queen

 she was really not a virgin any longer, but that as far as she could figure things, she believed she would never have children.

 During the last years of her life she became overweight.
 She was reportedly fond of sweetened lemon and cinnamon drinks, the making of which required 32 pounds of sugar.
-After horseback riding on 11 February 1689, she felt a severe pain in the abdomen which forced her to lie down the rest of the evening.
-After doctors found that her condition had become mortal, confessors were called in to save her soul.
+After horseback riding on 11 February 1689, she experienced abdominal pain followed by convulsions and vomiting.
+After doctors found that her condition had become mortal, confessors were called in to administer last rites.

 On her deathbed, she spoke to her husband the following words: